Score-Based Explanations in Data Management and Machine Learning: An Answer-Set Programming Approach to Counterfactual Analysis: The Shapley Value in Databases

 Here, ${\mc{Q}}$ \ is {hierarchical} if for every two existential variables ${x}$ and ${y}$, it holds: \ (a) {$\nit{Atoms}(x) \subseteq \nit{Atoms}(y)$}, \ or {$\nit{Atoms}(y) \subseteq \nit{Atoms}(x)$}, \ or {$\nit{Atoms}(x) \cap \nit{Atoms}(y) = \emptyset$}. \ For example, ${\mc{Q}: \ \exists x \exists y \exists z(R(x,y) \wedge S(x,z))}$, for which \ {$\nit{Atoms}(x)$ $ = \{R(x,y),$ $ \ S(x,z)\}$, \ $\nit{Atoms}(y) = \{R(x,y)\}$, \ $\nit{Atoms}(z) = \{S(x,z)\}$}, is hierarchical. \ However, \ ${\mc{Q}^{\nit{nh}}: \ \exists x \exists y({R(x) \wedge S(x,y) \wedge T(y)})}$, for which \ {$\nit{Atoms}(x) = \{R(x), \ S(x,y)\}$, \ $\nit{Atoms}(y) = \{S(x,y), T(y)\}$}, is not hierarchical.

 These are the same criteria for (in)tractability that apply to evaluation of BCQs over probabilistic databases \cite{probDBs}.
-However, the same proofs do not (seem to) apply.
+However, the same proofs do not apply, at least not straightforwardly.
 The intractability result uses query ${\mc{Q}^{\nit{nh}}}$ \ above, and a reduction from {counting independent sets in a bipartite graph}.

 The {dichotomy results can be extended to summation} over CQs, with the same conditions and cases.
 This is because the Shapley value, as an expectation, is linear. \ {Hardness extends to aggregates {\sf max}, {\sf min}, and {\sf avg} over non-hierarchical queries}.